-Ten new stations have been built for the Elizabeth line in central London and southeast London.
+Ten new stations are being built for the Elizabeth line in central London and southeast London.
 In underground spaces, from station platforms to the top of the escalators, the architectural forms and materials will be recognisably consistent to give passengers a sense of familiarity right across the route.

 As passengers move upwards, into the ticket halls and surrounding streetscape, each new station will have its own, distinct character that reflects the environment and heritage of the local area.
 The stations have been designed to create accessible, safe and comfortable spaces that people can move through easily and efficiently.
 The remainder of the Elizabeth line route includes 31 existing stations.
 Each of these outer London stations are being upgraded with some undergoing major design transformations.

 Integrated design: For the first time in a major UK rail project, the stations, surrounding areas, and the oversite developments, have been designed at the same time.
 This integrated approach improves accessibility and comfort, and knits the new stations into their surroundings.

 Designed for growth: Multiple entrances and ticket halls, more space below ground and straightforward access to the rest of the transport network will ensure that Elizabeth line stations feel spacious, are easy to navigate and can cater for future growth in passenger numbers.
 The platforms have been built to accommodate the new 200 metre long train as well as longer rolling stock in the future.

 Sustainability: Social, economic and environmental impacts have been an important consideration throughout design and construction.
 Material from excavations has been beneficially reused; low-energy lighting will feature in stations and tunnels; and state-of-the-art lightweight energy efficient rolling stock will carry large numbers of passengers.

 SEVEN PRINCIPLES UNDERPINNED THE DESIGN